playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/lightmapping.md

 ## Final remarks

-Gamma Correction, Tonemapping and Exposure - are good settings that you will want to play with to get the desired look and color for your scene.
+Gamma correction, tone mapping and exposure - are good settings that you will want to play with to get the desired look and color for your scene.

-You can [explore the example][13] that uses the techniques described above and it's [project][14].
+You can [explore the example][13] that uses the techniques described above and also its [project][14].

 [0]: /user-manual/graphics/lighting/runtime-lightmaps/
 [1]: /images/user-manual/lighting/lightmaps/playcanvas-lightmapping-scene.jpg